Get

 Leaving cat food out in the open can attract coyotes, along with a slew of other critters.
 Coyotes can also be attracted by outdoor cats, and if your cat’s food is attracting coyotes, your cat is being put in danger.

-Coyotes can and will kill a cat if given the opportunity.
+Coyotes can and may kill a cat if given the opportunity.
 The safest thing for your cat is to keep them indoors, but when that is not a possibility, it is important to come up with creative ways to keep your cat’s food inaccessible to visiting animals without your cat losing access to their food.

 Featured Image Credit: Mariomassone, Wikimedia